dtysky/gl-matrix-wasm/README.md

 # gl-matrix-wasm

-Port gl-matrix to webassembly.
+Port gl-matrix to WebAssembly by rust, wasm-bindgen and wasm-pack.

 ## Goals

-1. Support all functions in gl-matrix.
+1. Complete: Support all functions in gl-matrix.
-2. Write by pure rust without any third-part dependencies.
+2. Pure: Write by pure rust without any third-part dependencies.
-3. 27K(gzip, spilt files) / 35K (gzip, one js file).
+3. Small: 26K(gzip, spilt files) / 34K (gzip, one js file).
-4. Full unit tests as same as gl-matrix's.
+4. Reliable: Full unit tests as same as gl-matrix's.
+5. Fast: Some tricks to speed up the performance in production version.

 ## Usage